 Here’s a factor you were definitely expecting to see in this list!
 We know that service and responsiveness is important to you.
 So getting a service guarantee is key.
 Ask them questions like:

 Of course, they might promise you the world, but how do you know if they’ll live up to these promises?
-One way is to uncover their commitment to service and responsiveness is to ask for some backup or proof.
+One way to uncover their commitment to service is to ask for some proof.
 At Stern Cohen, we have an independent third-party firm survey our clients annually.
-We use a popular metric called “Net Promoter Score” to rate our level of service.
-And we make our world-class results publicly available for anyone to scrutinize here.
+And we use a popular metric called “Net Promoter Score” to rate our level of service.
+We also make our results publicly available for anyone to scrutinize here.
+We’re very proud of them because we received world class scores for the last two years!
 In addition, we have a 24 hour or better response time guarantee (during business hours) for our clients.

 These are all easy ways to check if they have solid credentials.

 Again, you probably didn’t expect to see this word.
-And if you’re not an accountant you are probably not familiar with it, but it’s a well-used word at accounting firms.
+And if you’re not an accountant you are probably not familiar with it.
+Capacity is a common word at accounting firms.
 Accountants need time in their schedules or “capacity” to take on new clients.
 That’s why it’s particularly hard for sole-practitioner or small firms to service larger or more “needy” clients.
-When you’re looking for a new auditor, make sure you ask them “Do you have capacity to take on a new audit engagement at this time of year?”
+When you’re looking for a new auditor, make sure you ask them “Do you have capacity to take on a new audit client at this time of year?”

 To learn more about your prospective auditor, ask to see testimonials from similar clients.
 Testimonials are often posted on the accounting firm’s website or available upon request.
 They validate your prospective accountant’s services.